hen-chen/Indego-Data-Analysis/README.md

 ## Code structure

 The program first gets all the data from 2020 which can be found [here](https://www.rideindego.com/about/data/).
-Based on 2020 alone, we gathered and plotted data regarding people's preferences/tendencies using Indego, such as the average bike duration, eletric vs. standard bike usage, most popular bike stations, etc.
+Based on 2020 alone, we gathered and plotted data regarding people's preferences/tendencies using Indego, such as the average bike duration, electric vs. standard bike usage, most popular bike stations, etc.

 Feel free to zoom in/out on the maps!
 You can also hover over the dots to get the station number, latitude, and longitude.